enstn/homepage/README.md

 - [ ] very simple project progress time-line
 - [ ] a lil local chatbot to lower performance even more pahahah
 - [ ] brain game

-> [!WARNING]
-> Website still under development, so there are frequent updates which might lead to cookie / cache conflicts since your last visit.